PROLOGUE: Freshman Orientation

-"Don't worry, Dad," I chuckle.
+"Don't worry," I tell him.
 There are most likely boys right across the hall, too, but if he hasn't noticed, I'm not going to point it out.

 "Oh, here, I almost forgot," he says, digging a can of mace out of his pocket.
 "One for the road."

-He nods and smiles sheepishly.
-"And Bella, all the blue boxes all around campus, those are for-"
+He smiles sheepishly.
+"And Bella, all the blue boxes all around campus, those are for—"

 "Dad, I know how it works.
-There's security everywhere, and I'm in Stockton, New Hampshire, not New York City.
+There's security everywhere.
+Besides, I'm in Stockton, New Hampshire, not New York City.
 I'll be fine."

 "I know, just promise you'll never go anywhere by yourself after dark."

-"I know, Dad.
+"I know.
 First, a knee to the groin, then a firm jab under the chin…"

 He laughs quietly.
 "Actually, I was going to say, 'Have a great time.'"